Dashboards

 - Configuration — filter by metadata keys and values (e.g., model=“gpt-4”)

-- Groups (Filter and group mode only): Group aggregated results by:
+- Groups (collapsible, collapsed by default): Group aggregated results by:

 - Dataset — compare results across different datasets